StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 To upgrade the AAD Kubernetes service:

 1. Check the [release notes](#release-notes) section at the bottom of this page to find the required helm chart version and image tag for the release.
+    - Update image tag in `values.yaml`.
-    - Fetch the version of the helm chart:
+    - Fetch the updated version of the helm chart:
         ```text
         helm fetch stackstate/anomaly-detection --version 4.1.18
         ```
-    - Update the file `values.yaml` with the new AAD Kubernetes service image tag, for example `4.1.1-latest`.
 4. Run the upgrade command below, specifying the [necessary parameters](#5-install-the-aad-kubernetes-service) as described in the install section.
     ```text
     helm upgrade anomaly-detector stackstate/anomaly-detection \